-Additionally, new students to our district must provide proof of residency if they have moved into Davis, current immunization records, birth certificate or passport, a current high school transcript, attendance history, behavior history, and indicate if they are receiving special education services through an IEP or 504 plan.
+Additionally, new students to our district must provide proof of residency if they have moved into Davis, current immunization records, birth certificate, baptismal certificate, or other proof of birth-date, a current high school transcript, attendance history, behavior history, and indicate if they are receiving special education services through an IEP or 504 plan.

 Students who have been expelled must contact our school district office at (530) 757-5300.

 King High 2016 Graduates!